 Let’s be honest.
 It’s a whole bunch of fun to create characters who always say and do the right things.
 And even when they say and do the wrong things, it’s because you made them that way.

 Writing is like casting the ultimate spell.
 We have the power to turn our craziest fantasies into fiction.
 Dress up our protagonists in costumes.
 We have so much more control over our heroes and heroines than we do our kids or significant others or our friends.
 I suppose in some ways writing is like playing dolls or “let’s pretend” for grown-ups.

-As a kid, I’d go into my family’s only bathroom and imagine all sorts of scenarios.
+As a kid, I’d go into my family’s only Bathroom Vanity Units and imagine all sorts of scenarios.
 It was the only room with a lock in the house.
 Needless to say, I did not make myself too popular with the three other people who lived there.
 But in my wildest imagination, I never would have foreseen that umpty-ump years later, I’d be writing books.
 I used to get criticized for “dreaming.”
 Now I consider it my job to dream.

 Still, it’s not always easy to get your characters to cooperate fully.
 Sometimes they have dreams of their own.
 They surprise you on the page.
 They say things you didn’t think of.
 They even change their names.
 Take Sir Michael Xavier de Bayard in Mistress by Mistake.
 He just didn’t like the”de.”
 Too French.
 He fought the Frogs valiantly in the Peninsular War and was going to distance himself, no matter his Norman ancestry.
 He’s now just Sir Michael Xavier Bayard, Bay to his friends.